 2020-2021 Jr. Model UN Committee Topic

-In preparation for the 2020 Jr. Model United Nations Final Conference, student participants will work in small groups assigned to represent both a country delegation and one of two committee topics.
+In preparation for the 2021 Jr. Model United Nations Final Conference, student participants will work in small groups assigned to represent both a country delegation and this year's committee topic.
 Each student will be responsible for researching and writing a short position paper from the perspective of his/her assigned country delegation as well as drafting a final resolution recommending solutions to key issues within his/her assigned committee.
 Delegates participating in the Council's 2020-2021 Student Diplomat /Jr. Model United Nations Program will focus on the following committee topic: Ensuring Healthy Lives and Promoting Well-Being for All.